Heavy Bleeding and Endometrial Hyperplasia

 The balance between these pathways is crucial, as it influences the biological effects of estrogen and its potential impact on health.

 Estrogen is excreted from the liver to the gut via the bile.
 This is where it should be packaged to exit the body.
 If the gut health is balanced, it does so easily.
-However, certain types of bad bacterHa in the gut secrete high levels of beta-glucuronidase which may contribute to increased estrogen reabsorption, leading to elevated estrogen levels in the body.
+However, certain types of bad bacteria in the gut secrete high levels of beta-glucuronidase which may contribute to increased estrogen reabsorption, leading to elevated estrogen levels in the body.

 • Progesterone naturally combats the symptoms of estrogen dominance and tells the endometrium to stop proliferating the uterine lining.
 Supporting progesterone with regular ovulation, herbal support, or bio-identical progesterone cream may be indicated.